-Explain how the school involves parents and families in an organized, ongoing and timely manner in the planning, reviewing, and improvement of Title I programs including involvement in decision-making of how Title I, Part A School wide funds are used.
+Explain how the school involves parents and families in an organized, ongoing and timely manner in the planning, reviewing, and improvement of Title I programs including involvement in decisionmaking of how Title I, Part A School wide funds are used.
 Family and community feedback is collected during quarterly SAC meetings, annual Parent and Family Engagement Plan and School Improvement Plan surveys.

-How will the school provide, with Title I funds, transportation, childcare, or other services that relate to parent engagement to ensure barriers are removed so parents can participate in engagement events?

-Childcare - will be provided by volunteers

-How was parent input gained from the majority of parents about the times that best met their need for parent involvement meetings and activities?

-Via District Annual Parent Annual Survey (results: 140 English and 6 Spanish) and quarterly SAC meetings.
+How will the school provide, with Title I funds, transportation, childcare, or other services that relate to parent engagement to ensure barriers are removed so parents can participate in engagement events? • Childcare - will be provided by volunteers How was parent input gained from the majority of parents about the times that best met their need for parent involvement meetings and activities?
+Via District Annual Parent Annual Survey (results: 101 English and 4 Spanish) and quarterly SAC meetings.
 What documentation does the school have that parent needs for meeting times, transportation needs, and childcare for family engagement were assessed?

-District Annual Parent Survey, site-based family engagement event post surveys, and quarterly SAC meeting minutes.
+District Annual Parent Survey, site based family engagement event post surveys, and quarterly SAC meeting minutes.
 How flexible meetings will be offered to accommodate parents?
 Check all that apply.

+AM Sessions based on documented parent feedback

-- PM Sessions based on documented parent feedback - AM & PM Sessions (Same content to appeal to more parents) only as needed
+PM Sessions based on documented parent feedback

+AM & PM Sessions (Same content to appeal to more parents) only as needed